-Pineapple agriculture was practiced briefly in Waikāne and neighboring Waiāhole, with produce hauled to Waikāne landing via rail where it was shipped by boat to the Libby Cannery (Miyagi 1963).
-The railroad was also used to transport materials used in construction of the ditch system that spanned from Waiāhole to the sugarcane fields on the opposite side of the Koʻolau Mountains, but the railroad was removed in 1916 once the ditch system was built (Conde and Best 1973).
+Pineapple agriculture first became profitable in Hawai'i in 1903 (Bartholomew et al. 2012) and its cultivation soon spread to Waikāne and neighboring Waiāhole.
+Produce was hauled to Waikāne landing via rail where it was shipped by boat to the Libby Cannery (Miyagi 1963).
+The railroad was also used to transport materials used in construction of the ditch system that spanned from Waiāhole to the sugarcane fields on the opposite side of the Koʻolau Mountains, but the railroad was removed in 1916 once the ditch system was built (Condé and Best 1973).